- Garden / Landscaping / Patio — 255

-There is currently no treatment or cure for citrus canker, and the only known way control it is by eradication.
-Whenever there is an outbreak or canker, the local government establishes eradication programs to destroy all infected trees and enforce laws to stop the spread or the disease.
+There is currently no treatment or cure for citrus canker, and the only known way to control it is by eradicating it.
+Whenever there is an outbreak of canker, the local government establishes eradication programs to destroy all infected trees and enforce laws to stop the spread of the disease.

 Landers Nursery & Landscaping, Inc.